Profile

 Collection in Blue and Brown, 2020

-Clare has received numerous awards and honours including the inaugural FUSE Glass Prize in 2016 and the Tom Malone Glass Prize in 2005 and 2011.
+Clare has received several prestigious awards, including the inaugural JamFactory FUSE Glass Prize in 2016 and the Tom Malone Glass Prize, Art Gallery of Western Australia in 2005 and 2011.

-She was the featured artist for the 2018 SALA Festival and celebrated as one of South Australia’s most influential artists working in a craft medium through JamFactory’ Icon series, presenting a solo exhibition, A Measure of Time, for a 3-year national tour.
+She was the featured artist for the 2018 SALA Festival and celebrated as one of South Australia’s most influential artists working in a craft medium through JamFactory’s Icon series, presenting a solo exhibition, A Measure of Time, for a 3-year national tour.
+She was most recently winner of the inaugural Premio Arteria for the Venice Glass Week HUB Exhibition in 2025.

-Clare continues to exhibit extensively and is represented in major public collections throughout Australia, the US and Europe including the National Gallery of Australia, the Corning Museum of Glass, USA and Ebeltoft Glass Museum, Denmark.
+Clare continues to exhibit extensively and is represented in major public collections throughout Australia, the US and Europe including National Gallery of Australia, Canberra, most State Galleries in Australia, Corning Museum of Glass, USA, Tacoma Museum of Glass, USA, Ebeltoft Glass Museum, Denmark, Castello Sforzesco Museum, Italy, and the Nijima Glass Museum, Japan.

 Professional CV